 Famous for its traditional crafts and the intense loyalty of its samurai

-Set in a beautiful valley, Aizuwakamatsu offers onsen, hiking, and river sports, as well as some well-preserved traditional townscapes.
+Set in a beautiful valley, Aizu-Wakamatsu offers onsen, a castle, and well-preserved traditional townscapes.
 The area is also famous for its lacquerware.
 It was the last stronghold of the samurai at the end of the 19th century, and there is much to see of this history.

 - A taste of local mountain vegetables and specialties, including miso dengaku (ingredients such as tofu or dried herring, grilled with miso

 - Nanukamachi-dori Street, with retro buildings preserved from the Taisho period (1912–1926)